aaronpwinter/Ray-Tracing-Data-Structures/README.md

 - To run the ajax or stanford dragon scenes, you must insert your own `.obj` files into the folder that includes the `.xml` file (so an `ajax.obj` would go into `\scenes\ajax`)
 - This project was set up using the Nori Educational renderer, and uses it as a foundation.
 While scenes can be rendered, I did not create any of the ray tracing algorithms themselves, merely the structures for accelerating the speed of ray-object (specifically ray-triangle) intersection across a mesh of triangles.
 - This project uses TBB to utilize paralellism inherent in creating tree-like structures.
 To disable the multi-threading, in each of the source files (or for whichever structure specifically), set the line `#define PARALLEL true` to `#define PARALLEL false`.
+- All tests were run on an AMD Ryzen 7 5800X processor with 32 GB of RAM running Windows 10.

 ## Credits/Libraries
 - The Nori Educational Ray Tracer ([Github](https://wjakob.github.io/nori/))